jupyterhub/zero-to-jupyterhub-k8s/doc/source/debug.rst

 Debugging Kubernetes
 ====================

-Sometimes your Kubernetes deployment doesn't behave the way you'd expect.
+Sometimes your JupyterHub deployment doesn't behave the way you'd expect.
 This section provides some tips on debugging and fixing some common problems.

 Debugging commands